- Leave and Absence

 Parental leave and employee rights

-If one of your employees requests parental leave, it’s important that they don’t receive any adverse treatment for doing so.
+If one of your employees requests leave, it’s important that they don’t receive any adverse treatment for doing so.
 Although their absence may mean that overall output will decrease, you must take care not to treat them unfavourably, as this will likely result in a discrimination claim.

 Parental leave requests